DaveMitHut/LegionDiscordBot/README.md

 In April 2020, we moved this bot to the server for our streaming Community, "Helden Auf Papier".

-The bot has small basic functions related to *Magic: The Gathering*, *Dungeons & Dragons* and general RPGs.
+The bot has basic functions related to *Magic: The Gathering*, *Dungeons & Dragons* and general RPGs.
 It is named after the character 'Legion' from the Mass Effect games.

 ### Functions
-This bot has some small functions related to *Magic: The Gathering*, *Dungeons & Dragons* and other RPGs like displaying cards and rolling dice.
-The functions are displayed in the following table:
+This bot has some basic functions related to *Magic: The Gathering*, *Dungeons & Dragons* and other RPGs, like displaying cards and rulings or rolling dice.
+All functions are described in the following table:

 **Name** | **Additional Aliases** | **Function**
 ---- | ----- | --------